 Housed in a repurposed 1920s industrial building across the street from what was the artist’s studio, The Noguchi Museum holds the largest collection of Noguchi’s works in the world.
 In keeping with the artist’s philosophy about art being experiential, one notable feature of the installations is that the works are often shown with no physical barriers—and no written interpretation.
 The goal?
 To allow visitors to create their own interpretation and connection with the art.

 The permanent installations were installed by Noguchi himself; the museum also offers rotating temporary exhibits that explore various theme in the artist’s work.
 These exhibits often include not just sculpture, but also models, drawings, and even some of Noguchi’s personal possessions.
-Currently on view through September: Noguchi Subscapes, which focuses on the artist’s interest in the hidden and unseen through the display of approximately 40 works of art, mostly drawn from the museum’s collection.

 In nice weather, visitors shouldn’t miss the outdoor sculpture garden, both an oasis as well as a further opportunity to interact with the works of art.
 The garden, like the other installations, offers visitors the chance to both observe and interact, with the experience creating an added layer of richness to the visit.